SKAJohanVenter/tango-controls-tui/README.md

 - Easily run in k8s
 - Remove the requirement of a browser/GUI to explore devices and attribute values

-## Limitations

-- Not all attribute types are able to be displayed in the watchlist.
-- Attributes in the watchlist are polled sequentially.
-Thus values may be missed for attributes that update quickly
-- Events are not supported

 ## Features

 - Browse the running Tango devices in a tree structure